wakesurfer/iotmeetup/instructions/iotclientfinaltouch.md

 // We are done.
 IOT can sync the virtual device iotcs_virtual_device_finish_update(device_handle);
 ```
 Now insert the following after the block of code above to close the while loop.
+We also call a sleep function to avoid overloading the DHT22 sensor.
 ```
-  // Sleep 10 secs
+  // Sleep 20 secs
-  sleep(10);
+  sleep(20);
 }
 ```
 Time to test your improved client.
 You know the drill by now.
 To end the test simply press ctrl-C.